CanInBad/BDCC_wiki/User's-troubleshooting.md

 ### The body part skins' is not colored!

 Some body part/skins mods doesn't support skins because they came before skins exists.
+We cannot fix those mods magically.
 [See issue #1 of Alexofp/BDCCMods.](https://github.com/Alexofp/BDCCMods/issues/1)